-Separate from internalizing Whole food loading configuration from document.>>> Separate from internalizing Whole food loading operations, the project sponsor team and City agencies recognize the need to provide Whole Foods with on-street loading space to offset the decrease in on-street loading space on Lee Avenue with the implementation of the proposed project options.
+Separate from internalizing Whole food loading operations, the project sponsor team and City agencies recognize the need to provide Whole Foods with on-street loading space to offset the decrease in on-street loading space on Lee Avenue with the implementation of the proposed project options.
 As a result the project proposes to convert five metered parking spaces to commercial loading along Ocean Avenue between Lee Avenue and Brighton Avenue.
-There are currently three metered commercial spaces on Ocean Avenue immediately west of Brighton Avenue and one accessible parking space on Ocean Avenue immediately west of Lee Avenue.
+There are currently three metered commercial spaces on Ocean Avenue immediately east of Brighton Avenue and one accessible parking space on Ocean Avenue immediately west of Lee Avenue.